In this article we go through the 10 best dog shedding remedies, the seasonality of it, potential shedding problems, causes and what to do about it.

-Thyroid disease affects your dog’s organs making him weak.
-Some of the other symptoms may include exercise intolerance, general body weakness and loss of appetite.
+Thyroid disease affects your dog’s organs, making him weak.
+Other symptoms may include exercise intolerance, general body weakness, and loss of appetite.

-If your dog’s shedding is not associated with seasonal changes or environmental factors, you should consider taking him to a vet’s office.
+If your dog’s shedding is unrelated to seasonal changes or environmental factors, you should consider taking him to a vet’s office.

 c) Acute allergies

-Allergies are quite common and will cause your dog to shed hair sometimes.
+Allergies are pretty common and will cause your dog to shed hair sometimes.
 Usually, you do not have to worry about it as long as you stop using the same shampoo.

 d) Hormonal imbalance

-Sex hormone imbalance is a major reason for excessive shedding in dogs.
-However, your vet will be able to advise about the best method for treatments.
+Sex hormone imbalance is a significant reason for excessive shedding in dogs.
+However, your vet can advise you about the best treatment method.

 Not to cause alarm but shedding hair is a common symptom of a tumor in your dog’s body.

 Your vet will be able to offer the best ways to treat your dog in case he has tumors.

 The methods discussed in this article should be able to help you deal with shedding.
-It is important to protect you and your family from possible fur allergies when your dog is shedding.
+It is essential to protect you and your family from possible fur allergies when your dog is shedding.